Boundary choices and one-loop complex gravitational path integral

-The first term in the above vanishes as $N_s^{(q)}$ satisfies the zeroth-order saddle point equation.
-In that, the first-order log-correction to the background saddle is given by
+The first term in the above vanishes as $N_\sigma^{(q)}$ satisfies the zeroth order saddle point equation.
+In that, the first-order log correction to the background saddle is given by

-For the case when Robin boundary condition is applied on the initial hyper-surface and Dirichlet boundary condition at the final hyper-surface, we have $\Delta_q(N_c)=1+ 2N_c\beta/3$.
+For the case when Robin boundary condition is applied on the initial hypersurface and Dirichlet boundary condition at the final hypersurface, we have $\Delta_q(N_c)=1+ 2N_c\beta/3$.
 In this case we get

-This is the correction received due to the logarithmic term, provided the denominator is non-vanishing.
+This is the correction received due to the logarithmic term, provided the denominator is nonvanishing.
 Note that it is proportional to $\beta$.
-So, for the Neumann ($\beta=0$) the saddles receives no correction due to quantum fluctuations of scale-factor.
-There will be however $\hbar$ correction coming from the quantum fluctuations of $h_{ij}$, which is encoded in $\mathcal{N}_s^{(h)}$ term of eq. (\ref{eq:Nsexp_sad}).
-We won't be computing it here as it is beyond the scope of this work and is not relevant for the issues addressed in this paper.
+So, for the Neumann ($\beta=0$) the saddles receives no correction due to quantum fluctuations of scale factor.
+There will be however $\hbar$ correction coming from the quantum fluctuations of $h_{ij}$, which is encoded in $\mathcal{N}_\sigma^{(h)}$ term of Eq. (\ref{eq:Nsg_1lp_form}).
+We will not be computing it here as it is not only beyond the scope of this work but also does not play a role in the transition amplitude computed to one loop.